Trey Mancini: Major leagues

 On March 7, 2020, Mancini left the Orioles during spring training to undergo a non-baseball medical procedure.
 On March 12, it was revealed that the procedure was the removal of a malignant tumor from his colon.
 On April 28, Mancini revealed he had stage 3 colon cancer and began chemotherapy to treat his cancer.
 On June 28, Mancini was placed on the 60-day injured list and missed the entire 2020 season due to recovery from Stage 3 colon cancer surgery.
 He completed chemotherapy in November 2020.

 In November 2020, Mancini announced that he was cancer-free and planned to play for the Orioles in 2021.
 He returned to the Orioles at the beginning of spring training and appeared in the team's first game of the preseason, against the Pittsburgh Pirates.
 Mancini was given a standing ovation by the Orioles crowd prior to his first at-bat of the season in Baltimore.
 He finished the 2021 season batting .255/.326/.432 with 21 home runs and 71 RBIs in 147 games.
 On November 22, 2021, Mancini was awarded the American League Comeback Player of the Year Award.

 On July 28, 2022, Mancini hit an inside-the-park home run with a runner on base that started as what appeared to be a routine sacrifice fly.
 However, the ball deflected off the cheek of Tampa Bay Rays right fielder Josh Lowe after he lost it in the afternoon sun, allowing Mancini to score.
-It was a very memorable at-bat for Orioles fans due to the park’s commemoration of Mo Gaba, Baltimore’s number one sports fan who passed on the same day in 2020.
-Mancini commented about Mo playing around in the clouds so that he could score.
+It was a very memorable at-bat for Orioles fans for two reasons: 1.
+Due to the park’s commemoration of Mo Gaba, Baltimore’s number one sports fan who passed on the same day in 2020, and 2.
+It ended up being Mancini's final at bat as an Oriole at Camden Yards.